elasticio/elasticio.github.io/content/_getting-started/passthrough-feature.md

 An ability to access the data on different steps of the integration flow and combine them into one outgoing message is an important advantage for many integration use-cases.
-Here are some scenarious when the passthrough feature makes a significant difference.
+Here are some sceIn this example, we want to update the status of a pet named Gromit in the pet store.
+Information that the status has been updated must be sent using the component to the boss’s mail.
+To send the information we need, we use components and a component to send the results to the mail.narious when the passthrough feature makes a significant difference.

 *   As an integrator you want to retrieve the data from more than one external resource and combine it into one outgoing message to store it in your desired storage.
 Without the passthrough feature you would need to retrive the data separately from different resources, synchronize them and store in the storage.
 For this you would definetly need to use more than one integration flow and make sure not overwrite it every time.